 - 1. No student is permitted to take into the examination room any materials relating to the examination subject, including Bibles, unless otherwise indicated. - 2.
 No student may leave the room without permission from the exam proctor. - 3.
-No student may leave his or her seat during the final fifteen minutes. - 4.
-Students must not linger in the halls outside the examination rooms while examinations are being written. - 5.
+Students who are more than 30 minutes late will not be allowed into the examination room. - 4.
+Students will not be allowed to leave the examination room during the first 30 minutes of the examination period. - 5.
+No student may leave his or her seat during the final fifteen minutes. - 6.
+Students must not linger in the halls outside the examination rooms while examinations are being written. - 7.
 No student will be permitted to write beyond the allotted time without special permission of the Registrar.